 Select “Register Now” below to register for an Orientation session.
 Selecting the button below will take you to the Admissions webpage to create an application account, if you haven’t already done so.
 We encourage you to begin your Admissions to DSU!
 If you have already been admitted, you may log into your Admissions account and register for Orientation.

 Parents and guests are encouraged to attend an Orientation session with their DSU student.
 If attending, students are required to attend all scheduled events in order to register for fall courses.
-Select a button to access the appropriate 2017 Orientation schedule.

 Frequently Asked Questions